Aladin147/BLKWDS_Manager/docs/development_journal.md

 *Note: This journal was reconstructed from a recovered file on 2025-06-28.
 It contains the most recent development activities and decisions.*

+## 2025-07-22: Completed Phase 2 of Android Optimization Plan

+Today we completed Phase 2 of our Android optimization plan, focusing on performance improvements for older tablets:

+1. **Implemented Device Performance Detection**:
+   - Created a new DevicePerformanceService to detect device capabilities
+   - Added logic to adjust UI complexity based on device performance
+   - Implemented feature detection for Android version and memory
+   - Added graceful degradation for lower-end devices

+2. **Enhanced Image Loading and Caching**:
+   - Improved BLKWDSEnhancedImage widget with proper caching
+   - Added flutter_cache_manager dependency for efficient image caching
+   - Implemented fallback mechanisms for failed image loads
+   - Optimized memory usage for image loading

+3. **Added Pagination to List Views**:
+   - Implemented pagination in the gear list screen
+   - Added lazy loading for large data sets
+   - Reduced memory usage by only loading visible items
+   - Added smooth loading indicators for better UX

+4. **Implemented Widget Caching**:
+   - Added const constructors to frequently rebuilt widgets
+   - Reduced unnecessary rebuilds in list views
+   - Optimized performance-critical widgets

+5. **Next Steps**:
+   - Begin Phase 3: Dependency Updates
+   - Update packages with minor version changes
+   - Test thoroughly after each update
+   - Remove unused packages

+These performance optimizations will significantly improve the app's responsiveness on older tablets, making it more usable for all users regardless of their device capabilities.

 ## 2025-07-22: Completed Phase 1 of Android Optimization Plan

 Today we completed Phase 1 of our Android optimization plan, focusing on critical fixes to improve code quality and remove legacy code: